Status Between 3ANC True Wireless Headphones Review

 Our Verdict

 The Status Between 3ANC are satisfactory for neutral sound.
 Out of the box, they have an excited sound that delivers extra bass to music while vocals and instruments sparkle, thanks to added treble.
 If you don't like their sound, their companion app offers an 8-band graphic EQ and presets to help you customize them.
-They're still closed-back, in-ear headphones, and their soundstage doesn't seem natural or immersive.
+However, they're still closed-back, in-ear headphones, and their soundstage doesn't seem natural or immersive.

 Pros